dotnet/source-build/Documentation/patching-guidelines.md

 ## Creating Patches

-To create a repo patch file, first commit your changes to the repo as normal, then run this command inside the repo to generate a patch file inside the repo:
+To create a repo patch file, first commit your changes to the source repo (e.g. runtime, aspnetcore) as normal, then run this command inside the repo to generate a patch file inside the repo:

 ```sh